 Government Loan Guarantees

 For loans with government guarantee, the central government guarantees payment of interest and redemptions on the companies' loans raised in the private market.
 Given the central government's credit rating, a government guarantee enables the company to raise loans in the private market at lower interest rates than would have been the case for loans without government guarantee.
 The interest rate on government-guaranteed loans will normally be higher than that on the central government's own issuance even though the credit risk is the same for the investor.
 This reflects that investors typically demand compensation for the lower liquidity in the companies' issuance compared with government issuance.

-At end-2017, Danmarks Nationalbank administered government loan guarantees on behalf of the central government amounting to kr.
-24 billion or 1 per cent of GDP.
+At end-2021, Danmarks Nationalbank administered government loan guarantees on behalf of the central government amounting to kr.
+10 billion.
 The central government also issues guarantees not administered by Danmarks Nationalbank.
 An aggregate list of the central government's total guarantee commitments is available in the Government Accounts.